Yemen's Houthi rebels say 'any Israeli vessel' in nearby Mideast waterways again a target

 The statement added: “Any Israeli vessel attempting to violate this ban will be subject to military targeting in the declared operational area.”

 There was no immediate sign of an attack on ships.
-Israel had no immediate comment.
+Israel's military did not respond to an immediate request for comment.

+Israel earlier this month halted all aid coming into the Gaza Strip and has warned of "additional consequences" for Hamas if the fragile ceasefire in the war isn't extended as negotiations continue over starting a second phase of the pause in fighting.
+The move drew intense international criticism as even before the war the over 2 million Palestinians living in Gaza relied on international aid, something that's only intensified after a grinding Israeli military offensive destroyed the enclave.

+The maritime security firm Ambrey warned the statements from the Houthis were “ambiguous,” likely putting more ships at risk.

 The rebels' secretive leader, Abdul-Malik al-Houthi, warned Friday that attacks against Israel-linked vessels would resume within four days if Israel didn't let aid into Gaza.
 That deadline passed Tuesday.